Richard Moon: London and North Western Railway

+An 1858 reorganization expanded Moon's fiefdom into the Stores & Locomotive Expenditure Committee, which declared it would "take charge of the locomotive departments and ... all matters affecting these establishments".
+With Moon's typical attention to detail, it began with a review of the costs of every locomotive the company had owned since 1850.
+However, in 1859 Ramsbottom asked for funds to build more workshops at Crewe.
+Moon instead proposed merging the locomotive departments at Crewe and the carriage works at Wolverton, re-opening the rationalization debate.
+Both Ramsbottom and McConnell asked the Board to expand their respective works and McConnell claimed it would be more efficient if all trains south of Crewe were transferred to his department.
+His plea was backed by another influential director, Admiral Moorsom, who had worked closely with him at the Bristol and Gloucester Railway, and eventually the Board agreed to the Crewe boundary and both expansions.
+Moon did not believe McConnell's promises of efficiency and resigned as Stores Committee chairman and Special (executive) Committee member, disgusted at his defeat.

+Moon was appointed deputy chair of the board in February 1861, and was elected chairman in June of that year.
+He chose to act as an executive chair or managing director.
+As chairman, concerned with costs, he concentrated locomotive construction at Crewe, and carriage construction at Wolverton.

+Other railways

-Sir Richard also founded the Snowdon Mountain Railway in Wales, in association with George Assheton-Smith, which opened in 1896.
+Moon also founded the Snowdon Mountain Railway in Wales, in association with George Assheton-Smith, which opened in 1896.

+Personal life

-He lived in Bevere, a small hamlet on the banks of the River Severn, in Claines parish, Worcestershire, from 1849 to 1863.
+Moon lived in Bevere, a small hamlet on the banks of the River Severn, in Claines parish, Worcestershire, from 1849 to 1863.
 At the parish vestry meeting on 24 April 1851 he was elected as Vicar's Churchwarden.
 After moving to Copsewood Grange, east of Coventry, he invested in Joseph Cash's attempts to manufacture artificial silk.

-Moon married Eleanor (1820-1891), daughter of John Brocklebank, of Hazelholm, Whitehaven, Cumberland, a former officer of the West Cumberland Volunteers, in 1840; they had three sons and two daughters.
+Moon married Eleanor (1820–1891), daughter of John Brocklebank, of Hazelholm, Whitehaven, Cumberland, a former officer of the West Cumberland Volunteers, in 1840; they had three sons and two daughters.

 Moon was created a baronet, of Copsewood Grange, in the parish Stoke, in the County of Warwick, in the Baronetage of the United Kingdom, on 22 July 1887.
 He was succeeded in the baronetcy by his grandson, Cecil Ernest Moon (son of Sir Richard's eldest son, Edward, who died in 1893).
 He is buried at St. Bartholomew's Church, Coventry.

 Richard Moon Street in Crewe is named after him.